VonFriedricht/VonFriedricht.github.io/README.md

 # Weight-of-the-World

-context for this repo is basically a dbot that allowes me to build [the pixelart at my profile 2019](https://github.com/VonFriedricht?tab=overview&to=2019-12-31),
+code: bot that helps me to build [the pixelart at my profile 2019](https://github.com/VonFriedricht?tab=overview&to=2019-12-31),
-while letting the [commits](https://github.com/VonFriedricht/Weight-of-the-World/commits/master) "sing" the weight of the world.
+[commits](https://github.com/VonFriedricht/Weight-of-the-World/commits/master): weight of the world - nier automata